Victoria's cultural visitation

 Tourism and Events Research and Insights

-*The years ending March 2020 to year ending September 2023 (inclusive) do not include international data due to COVID-19, only domestic data.
-The IVS produces international visitation estimates used a combination of airport interviews and immigration data taken from visa applications/passports, previous travel records and sampled incoming passenger cards, at the time international border restrictions interviewing was limited.
-Data for country, main reason for visit and state stopover were valid at the aggregated level, however details below these levels were not to be used.
-For more detail go to International Visitor Survey (IVS) methodology | Tourism Research Australia
+*Due to the impact of the COVID-19 pandemic on international travel, the years ending March 2020 to year ending September 2023 (inclusive) only include domestic data.
+The Tourism Research Australia’s International Visitor Survey (IVS) methodology produces international visitation estimates using a combination of airport interviews and immigration data taken from visa applications/passports, previous travel records and sampled incoming passenger cards.
+During the pandemic international border restrictions interviewing was limited.
+Data for country, main reason for visit and state stopover were valid at the aggregated level, however details below these levels (such as information on what visitors did or saw during their visit) were not to be used therefore in many graphs on this page do not include international visitation figures.